 The BI is invariant under such unitary transformations and results in another NPC.
 The new NPC reads

-where the parameter $0\le s \le \theta$, $\chi \in \mathbb{R}$ is a constant phase factor, $0\le g(s)\le 1$ and $g(0)=g(\theta)=1$.
-After a common unitary transformation, these NPCs decompose to a pair of curves which are not reflective about the great circle connecting the degenerate MSs on the Bloch sphere as shown in Fig.~\ref{fig:npc1b}, \ref{fig:npc2b}.
-Therefore, this kind of NPCs cannot be constructed by choosing $\eta(s)$ and $\Gamma(s)$.
+where the parameter $0\le s \le \theta$, $\chi \in \mathbb{R}$ is a constant phase factor, $0\le g(s)\le 1$, and $g(0)=g(\theta)=1$.
+After a common unitary transformation, these NPCs decompose to a pair of curves which are not reflective about the great circle connecting the degenerate MSs on the Bloch sphere as shown in Figs.~\ref{fig:npc1b} and \ref{fig:npc2b}.
+Therefore, this kind of NPC cannot be constructed by choosing $\eta(s)$ and $\Gamma(s)$.